Frequently Asked Questions

 What happens when you believe you have found the subject of my search?

 At this stage, there are several possible ways of proceeding, based on what you have agreed with us.
 We first make contact with the subject of the search to ensure they are the correct person and ask which contact details they would be happy to pass on.
 Assuming the search subject is happy to be in touch with you, we will request the final payment, once this is received we will disclose the results to you.

 Suppose the person does not wish to be in touch?

-This can happen, though only rarely.
+This can happen.
 Sometimes the subject of the search asks that we do not reveal their address as they do not wish to have contact.
 If this does occur we will advise you of their decision but will not be able to pass on any of their contact details to you.
 We must ask that you respect their wishes.
 In this instance, the final payment of £100 will not be due.